 Since 2009 we continue to source some of the best origin-specific cacao in Venezuela.
-Our operations are in the field, on the gound in the different farming communities of Venezuela, and from one of our two processing facilities outside Caracas.
-Our sales office is in the San Francisco Bay Area and our bonded cacao warehousese are in California and New York.
+Our operations are in the field, on the ground in the different farming communities of Venezuela, and from one of our two processing facilities outside Caracas.
+Our sales office is in the San Francisco Bay Area and our bonded cacao warehouses are in California and New York.

 Our team includes buyers who visit their regions monthly, stay updated to the harvest and maintain relationships with the farmer producers or community co-ops through ag education, fair trade and co-investments.
-Our warehouses are staffed with teams that recieve cacao, processe it for defects, and prepare shipments for export to North America or directly to customers in Europe and Asia.
-Our in-country presence allows us to provide a integrated delivery service of delivering beans from source to our customers facility or workshop.
+Our warehouses are staffed with teams that receive cacao, process it for defects, and prepare shipments for export to North America or directly to customers in Europe and Asia.
+Our in-country presence allows us to provide an integrated delivery service for delivering beans from source to our customers’ facility or workshop.

 Maracaibo and Sur del Lago, meaning south lake, have been farming criollo cacao since the late 16th Century.

-Grown at the end of the Andean Mountain range it is inherenthly hearty with a full body.
-Its complexity is fairly minimal and can display wonderful flavors of red fruits, cream and nuts.
+Grown at the end of the Andean Mountain range it is inherently hearty with a full body.
+Its complexity is fairly minimal and can display wonderful flavors of red fruits, cream, and nuts.

 Carenero refers to the port from which the cacao was once shipped and “Superior” is a reference to higher quality Trinitario beans.